The World's Leading Platform

 Leading Ultrasound Innovation through Research

-Now part of Analogic Corporation, Ultrasonix was built on a strong foundation of innovative research and development.
+Now part of Analogic Corporation, Sonix was built on a strong foundation of innovative research and development.
 That spirit of discovery continues to drive the company forward as we strive to find new ways to use ultrasound technology to deliver better patient care in traditional and non-traditional arenas.

 Jahan Tavakkoli and Michael Kolios discuss their research initiatives at Ryerson University

-Analogic Ultrasound provides the most flexible research platform currently available through our Ultrasonix brand.
+Analogic Ultrasound provides the most flexible research platform currently available through our Sonix brand.
 New technologies such as Elastography imaging, which was developed on the research platform and first used in research studies, have proven to have clinical value and have been integrated into our ultrasound systems.

 Unparalleled Data Acquisition Capabilities